Ringgoldatienza/Ringgoldatienza/README.md

-- 👋 Hi, I’m @Ringgoldatienza
+- 👋 Hi, I’m Ringgold Atienza, PhD
 - 👀 I’m interested in AI, Deep Learning and Machine Learning
 - 🌱 I’m currently learning alot about AI.
 - 💞️ I’m looking to collaborate on any projects